advancedresearch/advancedresearch.github.io/primbix/primbix-research.md

 ### Current research

-The minimum primbix with value 26 is above 5 115 750 284 273 141 999 and less or equal to _ (which has primbix value 26).
+The minimum primbix with value 26 is above 18 446 744 073 709 551 615 (u64 max value) and less or equal to _ (which has primbix value 26).

 Using the minimum primbix 24, one can use the technique developed by [theoretical research](./theoretical-research.md) to prove that _ is the correct number, if one can verify that no lower minimum primbix exists using any of the `n` primbixes with value 1: